Indiana Farm Bureau Insurance inside story blog logoIndiana Farm Bureau Insurance Inside Story Blog Logo

 What can I make on the grill?

 Not only is cooking the meat properly important, but safely handling and storing the food is imperative.
-Make sure that you and anyone else who touches raw meat properly wash their hands and any surface their hands or the meat touch immediately.
+Make sure that you and anyone else who touches raw meat properly washes their hands and any surface their hands or the meat touch immediately.

 This grill season try something new and try grilled watermelon.
 Not only is watermelon a good source of vitamin C and potassium, but it can be a complimentary dish to any main course during a cookout.
 When you grill watermelon, it will caramelize the fruit’s sweetness and give the melon a unique smokey flavor.

 Once you have grilled your meat, vegetables, watermelon or other dishes, be sure to turn off your grill.
-Then, it is time to call the kids in from playing and start devouring some delicious and flavorful food.
-If you end up having leftovers from your meal, make sure to put them in storage containers and refrigerate them immediately.
+Then, it is time to call the kids in from playing and start devouring your delicious and flavorful food.
+If you end up having leftovers from your meal, make sure to put them in storage containers and refrigerate immediately.

 Enjoy the great outdoors!

-Having a cookout is the perfect way to enjoy time with family and friends and appreciate the warm and sunny weather Indiana has to offer.
+A cookout is the perfect way to enjoy time with family and friends and appreciate the warm and sunny weather Indiana has to offer.
 Use your good common sense while keeping these grilling safety tips in mind and have a safe and yummy grill season!

 *The information in this article was compiled from a variety of sources and is intended to provide helpful tips only.